This course builds on the theoretical and practical skills gained in all other courses and provides the framework for the research exegesis/report.

-1. Prepare for post-graduate study through a combination of theoretical, studio and practical research.
+1. Prepare for post-graduate study and/or entry into the profession through a combination of theoretical, studio and practical research.

-2. Produce a written research thesis or dissertation.
+2. Produce a designed and written research exegesis/report.

 3. Demonstrate visual, verbal and written communication skills to a professional standard.